Quantum lattice Boltzmann method for several time steps: A local Carleman linearization algorithm: Introduction

 Inspired by the limitations of other nonlinear QLBM simulations, Sanavio \textit{et al.} began to consider the necessity of creating a general linear QLBM algorithm, able to give similar results but only using a system of linear equations.
 This was achieved by using Carleman linearization (CL), an approach used in nonlinear partial differential equations to simplify them into linear systems \cite{Sanavio2024LatticeBC}.
 However, this first attempt to create a quantum circuit to handle LBM for nonlinear cases at second order CL had several issues.

 First, the circuit depth scales as $O(N^2 Q^4)$ with $Q$ the number of channels and $N$ the number of lattice sites of the 2D lattice.
-The reason for this is the nonlocality of the collision operator, depending on the number of lattice sites.
+The reason for this is the nonlocality of the collision operator.
+In this context, nonlocality is defined by the collision operator's depth scaling, which is unstructured relative to the number of lattice sites $N$ and does not take advantage of quantum superposition principle.
+This means, each quantum register for lattice sites is modified individually and not all at once.
+Notice that while in LBM, each lattice site follows the same collision operator, when using Carleman linearization, different orders must be computed differently.
+Additionally, the lattice site encoded at different Carleman orders is different, needing a nontrivial operator for each lattice site, to prepare the correct encoding.
 Second, the probability of measuring the correct result at every time step is moderately low, around $10^{-2}$, depending on the viscosity and initial state of the system.
 To solve the depth problem, the authors proposed a novel Navier-Stokes approach using Carleman Method and a Carleman-Grad approach \cite{sanavio2024carleman,sanavio2024three}.
 The first method, while reducing the depth, introduced stability problems.
 These problems impact the convergence of the simulation.
 The Carleman-Grad approach introduces approximations that significantly decrease the depth but includes lower accuracy, which in many cases results in the need for higher orders in the linearization.
 Recently, a new approach based on matrix access oracles was proposed \cite{sanavio2025carleman}, erasing the problem of nonlocality but decreasing the probability to measure the right outcome to $10^{-5}$ for a single time-step, which makes practical applications suboptimal.
+Despite the present challenges, recent studies show that a modest quantum advantage using quantum Carleman linearization for 2D can be obtained \cite{Jennings2025}.
+The authors review carefully every step of the quantum Carleman algorithm applied to LBM, concluding that a quantum advantage cannot be obtained for high Reynolds numbers and general problems.
+Despite that, the authors argue that for low Reynolds numbers and certain problems where Carleman provides sufficient convergence, an advantage could be achieved.
+This new evidence reinforces the need for more efficient quantum encodings for Carleman linearization.

 In this paper, we propose a new quantum encoding for Carleman QLBM that preserves locality and increases the probability of measuring the right outcome to the order of $10^{-2}$.
 First, in section~II, we introduce LBM and Carleman methods.
 Section~III introduces QLBM using Carleman linearization and the new encoding to obtain locality and analyzes its computational complexity.
 Finally, in section~IV, we share the results and validation, before concluding in secction~V.